TowaUeya/Morphological-Embedding-Explainability/README.md

 ## Related Repositories

-Morphological-Embedding-Space-Analyzer is the embedding-space analysis component of a small research software ecosystem for morphology-based analysis of 3D specimen models.
-It assumes that specimen-level embeddings have already been generated, and connects those embeddings to retrieval, clustering, visualization, and evaluation workflows.
+Morphological-Embedding-Explainability is the interpretability component of a small research software ecosystem for morphology-based analysis of 3D specimen models.
+It complements the embedding-generation and embedding-space analysis repositories by visualizing image-level evidence associated with ViT-based embedding formation.

 - **Embedding generation**
   **MultiView3D-DINOv2**
   [https://github.com/TowaUeya/MultiView3D-DINOv2](https://github.com/TowaUeya/MultiView3D-DINOv2)
-  Renders multi-view images from 3D specimen models and extracts frozen DINOv2 features, producing the specimen-level embeddings used as input for this repository.
+  Renders multi-view images from 3D specimen models and extracts frozen DINOv2 features, producing specimen-level embeddings and rendered views that can be used for explainability visualization.

 - **Embedding-space analysis**
   **Morphological-Embedding-Space-Analyzer**